Anomalous Wave-Packet Dynamics in One-Dimensional Non-Hermitian Lattices

 In Fig.~\ref{fig1}(c1), we plot the group velocities of the corresponding time evolution.
 One sees that $\bar{v}_g(t)$ (red solid line) agrees well with $v_g[{k_\mathrm{max}(t)]}$ (black dotted line), which means that the momentum-space average of $v_g = dE_R(k)/dk$ is well approximated by its value at $k_\mathrm{max}(t)$.
 However, as we noted earlier, the true group velocity of NH system should be different from $\bar{v}_g(t)$.
 Indeed, in a solid blue line, we plot the true group velocity calculated from the numerically obtained values of $\bar{n}(t)$, and we see a clear deviation from $\bar{v}_g(t)$.
 The numerically obtained group velocity agrees perfectly with the theoretically predicted value of $V_g(t)$ as given in Eq.~(\ref{v_g}), plotted in a green dashed line.
 We note an intrinsic relation between $\bar{v}_g$ and $V_g$; they are related by $\bar{v}_g(t)=(1/t)\int_0^{t}V_g(t^\prime)dt^\prime$.
 This relation implies that the average velocity of the wave packet evolving to time $t$ is exactly $\bar{v}_g (t)$ [see also Eq.~(\ref{n})].
 Since $\bar{v}_g(t) \approx v_g[{k_\mathrm{max}(t)}]$ we see that the average velocity over time $t$ is given by the instantaneous value of $v_g = dE_R(k)/dk$ at $k = k_\mathrm{max}(t)$.
-We note that Eqs.~(\ref{k}-\ref{v_g}) also hold in multi-band cases (see Appendix A).
+We note that Eqs.~(\ref{k}-\ref{v_g}) also hold in multi-band cases (see Appendix A). {We note that the momentum is not conserved here even though the system has a translational symmetry \cite{supp}.}

 \textit{Self-induced Bloch oscillations}---The combined effect of momentum evolution and anomalous group velocity allows for a self-induced Bloch oscillation in the absence of an external electric field.
 This phenomenon happens when $E_R(k)$ oscillates faster than $E_I(k)$.
 To achieve such a situation, we consider Hermitian long-range couplings $J_{10}^R = J_{10}^L$ and non-Hermitian nearest-neighbor coupling $J_1^L = -J_1^R$.
 The band structure is plotted in Fig.~\ref{fig1}(a2).
 According to Eq.~(\ref{k}), the wave packet moves in momentum space toward $k^*=\pi/2$, at which $E_I(k)$ becomes maximum.